ESX error: "Inaccessible virtual machines"

 Datastore issue where VMX files are stored

 A disk dropped from an array, a broken RAID controller, failed RAID reconstruction, formatted datastore, deleted VMDK file, issues during copy or move operations with virtual machines or standalone VMDK files.
 These cases are what VMFS Recovery™ was developed for.

 First things first.

-If back-up is out of options, data recovery is the only choice left.
+If the back-up is out of options, data recovery is the only choice left.

-To recover lost data from ESX server, you need to figure out what data storage level encountered a problem.
-Here is a scheme of data layers in typical NAS datastore.
+To recover lost data from the ESX server, you need to figure out what data storage level encountered a problem.
+Here is a scheme of data layers in a typical NAS datastore.

-If you don’t use NAS\RAID or else, you should start from lower layer.
+If you don’t use NAS\RAID or else, you should start from the lower layer.

 Should you need to recover deleted VMDK file, just connect to datastore using iSCSI or SSH connection, or plug VMFS disk to Windows PC.
 Scan VMFS partition in Uneraser or Full Recovery-VMFS mode to locate missed VMDK file and you are ready to check VMDK integrity before purchase.

 Issue inside VM caused by software or OS

 Caused by kernel panics (like Windows blue screen of death), misconfigurations in network settings, various server malfunctions when servers lost their configurations or simply fail to start.